 While most deodorants don’t contain aluminum, heavily applying deodorant can also cause pit stains.

 What Gets Rid of Armpit Stains?

-While getting rid of armpit stains is tough, it’s not impossible.
+Is there an easy way to remove sweat stains?
+Getting rid of armpit stains is tough, but it’s not impossible.

 There are a variety of techniques and ingredients to remove armpit stains.
 Like managing your sweat, there’s no magic solution that works for everyone.
 It depends on the fabric, how much you sweat and how long the stain has been there.

-We scoured the web, our archives and personal experience to find the most effective ways to get rid of stains.
+We scoured the web, our archives and personal experience to find the most effective ways to remove sweat stains.
 The best part?
 You most likely already have a lot of these supplies in your kitchen and medicine cabinets.

 - Crushed aspirin: Aspirin contains salicylic acid.
 Similar to the acetic acid found in vinegar, aspirin can be used to remove stains.

 - Dish soap: Mix one part dish soap and one-part hydrogen peroxide.

 - Salt: Dissolve four tablespoons into one liter of hot water.